whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-25-Glossybox-Tony-Awards-Subscription-Box-June-2016-Review-Coupon.md

 **Sebastian Professional** Shaper Fierce Finishing Hairspray. *Value $3 (estimated)*

 I've never tried this brand before and to be honest, I rarely use hairspray in my daily routine, but I do use it for special events.
 It does say ultra-firm finishing hairspray though which sounds like there would be a lot of hold and probably no movement in hair.
-I like more of a natural look hairspray so I may have to pass this along.
+I like more of a natural look hairspray so I will have to pass this along.

 <br>